Google-Developer-Student-Club-RAIT/HACKTOBERFEST/Intermediate-Level/readme.md

-## This project is perfect for your first pull request
+## ✨This project is perfect for your first pull request✨

 🗣 **Hacktoberfest encourages participation in the open source community, which grows bigger every year.
 Complete the challenge and earn a limited edition T-shirt.**